pbosler/lpm-v2/README.md

 =========

 The code is organized in an object-oriented style using modern Fortran.
-Hence, there is a class (or Fortran derived data type) that corresponds to every task that the code completes.
+Hence, there is a class (Fortran derived data type) that corresponds to every task that the code completes.
 Generally, each data type has its own module file.
 A C++ implementation is in development.